saasbook/hw-sinatra-saas-wordguesser/README.md

-Hangperson: a scaffolded (!)
-ESaaS getting-started assignment
+Hangperson: a scaffolded ESaaS getting-started assignment
 =============================================================

-(v1.1, September 2015.
-Written by Armando Fox and Nick Herson) (some edits by mverdicchio 21 September 2015) (refinements by Armando Fox September 2017)
+- (v1.1, September 2015.
+Written by Armando Fox and Nick Herson)
+- (some edits by mverdicchio 21 September 2015)
+- (refinements by Armando Fox September 2017)
+- (adapted for GitPod at GMIT by John French, February 2020)

 In this assignment you'll be introduced to part of the basic cycle of creating SaaS in a disciplined way.